Yarroudh/Optim3D/README.md

 ### Step 4 : 3D reconstruction of building models tile by tile

 The 3D reconstruction of building models is performed in this step.
 The process make use of GeoFlow to generate hight detailed 3D building models tile by tile.
-This is achieved using the third command <code>reconstruct</code>.
+This is achieved using the fourth command <code>reconstruct</code>.
 Use <code>optim3d reconstruct --help</code> to see the detailed help:

 ```
   Usage: optim3d reconstruct [OPTIONS]